nyggus/easycheck/tests/doctests/use_in_testing_doctest.rst

 Use in testing
 --------------

-Although we stress that :code:`checkit` functions are designed to be used within code (unlike classical assertions, which should not be used in code outside of testing), it does not mean that they cannot be used in testing.
+Although we stress that :code:`easycheck` functions are designed to be used within code (unlike classical assertions, which should not be used in code outside of testing), it does not mean that they cannot be used in testing.
 In fact, they can be quite helpful, particularly in doctests, and also in pytests.
-The :code:`checkit` package offers several aliases of its main :code:`checkit` functions, which make the functions resemble the :code:`assert` expression.
+The :code:`easycheck` package offers several aliases of its main :code:`easycheck` functions, which make the functions resemble the :code:`assert` expression.
 These aliases are

 * :code:`assert_if` (for :code:`check_if`)
 * :code:`assert_if_not` (for :code:`check_if_not`)